Odion100/TasksJS/README.md

 ## TasksJS

-TasksJS is an end-to-end framework for developing microservices software systems in NodeJS.
+TasksJS is an end-to-end framework for developing microservice software systems in NodeJS.
 It's a wrapper on top of ExpressJS and Socket.io.
-Use TasksJS to create objects with methods on a server application, and to load and use those objects in a client applications.
+Use TasksJS to create objects with methods on a server application, and to load and use those objects in a client application.

-TasksJS comes with several objects that can be used to facilitating web application development:
+TasksJS comes with several objects that are used to facilitate web application development:
 ```
 const {
     App,